-Notes: This figure visualizes the MAPE of the four different OLS models.
+Figure 4.
+MAPE of the different OLS models.
+Notes: This figure visualises the MAPE of the four different OLS models.
 The maps show the average absolute percentage error obtained when applying the individual models within a given region.
-For a granular representation, the 327 NUTS-3 regions were selected as the coresponding levels of representation.
-The representation of the scale is chosen so that the minimum and maximum are the largest and smallest errors respectively of all four methods.
+For a granular representation, the 327 NUTS-3 regions were selected as the corresponding levels of representation.
+The representation of the scale is chosen so that the minimum and maximum are the largest and smallest errors, respectively, of all four methods.